redbooth/aerofs-sdk-python/README.md

 *Not officially endorsed by AeroFS at this time.*

-An AeroFS API SDK written in Python.
+The `aerofs-python-sdk` project is an AeroFS API SDK written in Python.